kbmsg/domino-scripts/README.md

 Live code for you to use: <https://kbmsg.github.io/domino-scripts/>

-Version #: 67 April 23, 2026 now with Ollama and Claude AI options WORKING!
-OpenRouter in testing
+Version #: 80 May 19, 2026 now with Ollama, OpenRouter, Claude AI options work.
+DRAPI now testing.

 **What It Does**

-Domino Script AI uses the Anthropic Claude API or Ollama, to generate complete, commented, error-handled scripts for common HCL Domino administration tasks.
+Domino Script AI uses the Anthropic Claude API, OpenRouter or Ollama, to generate complete, commented, error-handled scripts for common HCL Domino administration tasks.
 It supports four output languages and covers nine administration categories, from server management to DAOS archiving.

 Scripts are generated fresh on demand, tailored to your selected Domino version, target server, and task description.
+ANd now includes the DRAPI option so you can save your scripts directly to your environment in an .NSF file.
+Details below.

 **Getting Started**